HugoMVale/polykin/docs/reference/properties/vaporization_enthalpy/DHVL_kistiakowsky_vetere.md

 ## Examples

-Estimate the vaporization enthalpy of butdiene at the normal boiling temperature.
+Estimate the vaporization enthalpy of butadiene at the normal boiling temperature.

 ```python exec="on" source="console"
 from polykin.properties.vaporization_enthalpy import DHVL_kistiakowsky_vetere